-If you have overstood while sailing downwind, sail high and fast toward the leeward mark, if sailing high puts you in the dirty air from boats ahead, sail low to keep your air clear as long as possible, then heat it up late near the mark.
+If you have overstood while sailing downwind, sail high and fast toward the leeward mark.
+If sailing high puts you in the dirty air from boats ahead, sail low to keep your air clear.
+Do this as long as possible, then heat it up late near the mark.

 At all times, either upwind or downwind, keep the boat flat to avoid going sideways and keep the foils working efficiently.